lunarmodules/ldoc/doc/doc.md

 contains the documentation for that module, since an index pointing to one module would be redundant.

-(If you want to document a script, there is a project-level type 'script' for that.)
+LDoc has a two-layer hierarchy; underneath the project, there are modules, scripts, classes (containing code) and examples and 'topics' (containing documentation).
+These then contain items like functions, tables, sections, and so forth.

+If you want to document scripts, then use `@script` instead of `@module`.
+New with 1.4 is `@classmod` which is a module which exports a single class.

 ## See References